filecoin-saturn/explorer/README.md

 npm install
 ```

-After that, open or create the `.env` file in your editor and fill in the required secret value for Mapbox.
+After that, open or create the `.env` file in your editor and fill in the required secret value for the [Mapbox](https://www.mapbox.com/) API.

 ```
 REACT_APP_MAP_BOX_ACCESS_TOKEN=<your_secret_token>